 The SC used MacPherson struts in the front and semi-trailing arms in the rear.
 This setup, combined with wide tires and well-tuned damping, gave the car agility without compromising stability.

+The impact bumpers on the SC were part of the federally mandated crash structure introduced in 1974.
+By the SC era, these bumpers had been refined to look more integrated than on the early impact-bumper cars.
 Fuchs wheels were more than a styling cue.
 They were lightweight and strong, contributing to the SC’s responsive feel.
 Braking was handled by four-wheel discs, delivering strong stopping power for its time.
+The door cards were slim but well-finished, reflecting the driver-focused interior philosophy.

 The SC’s handling rewarded smooth inputs.
 In the hands of a confident driver, it could cover twisty roads at an impressive pace while delivering the kind of steering feel modern cars rarely match.